 If you want to know more about ergonomic work zones we have another blog about the three work zones.

-Breaks are important when you spend long hours sat in front of a computer screen as continuous use of a mouse can really put pressure on the wrist.
+Breaks are important when you spend long hours sitting in front of a computer screen as continuous use of a mouse can really put pressure on the wrist.

 Frequent breaks away from the screen are not only beneficial for your wrists but for your back and eyes too.
 The breaks don’t need to be long, even just getting up and walking around or making a cup of tea.

-Here are a few blog posts that guide you through some desk exercise for wrists and hands:
+Here are a few blog posts that guide you through some desk exercises for wrists and hands:

 Other factors to think about it